Decorators¶

 decorator reports which requirements are checked by a test in the test report shown in theHTMLTestReport

-*requirements (tuple of str) – a tuple of strings that name the checked requirements, eg. “REQ_1”, “REQ_2”, etc.
+*requirements – a tuple of strings that name the checked requirements, eg. “REQ_1”, “REQ_2”, etc.

 To use in conjunction with the doors_testreport